-- 7. A spatial planning exercise has recently been initiated by the Greater Christchurch Partnership (GCP)5 which will involve comprehensive engagement with all affected stakeholders.
+- 6. In reaching these conclusions I outline why I consider the CRPS is not inconsistent, or in conflict with, the NPS-UD. - 1 also highlight the importance of strategic planning in Greater Christchurch.
+The local authorities in Greater Christchurch, together with other agencies and iwi, have undertaken collaborative strategic planning for nearly twenty years.
+Importantly, increasing supply of housing in greenfields areas will compromise investment in intensification within existing urban areas.
+This has important knock-on effects in terms of reduced transport efficiency and uptake in public transport, and achieving a 'sinking lid' target for the proportion of greenfield land development to intensification development as set out in the CRPS and Urban Development Strategy (UDS). - 8.
+A spatial planning exercise, Greater Christchurch 2050, has recently been initiated by the Greater Christchurch Partnership (GCP) which will involve comprehensive engagement with all affected stakeholders.
 This process will strategically consider preferred locations for future growth, including identifying the broad locations in which development capacity will be provided over the long term.
 This will then inform identification of areas for greenfield expansion in the CRPS, which will be given effect to through the respective district plans.
-In my view, this spatial planning exercise is the preferred option for identifying areas for additional urban development, as opposed to through private plan change applications such as PC71. - 8.
-Given the number of current private plan change requests seeking additional urban development in Selwyn, including outside the PIB in areas that are not contemplated for urbanisation in the CRPS, any planning decisions that are not aligned with the current strategic planning framework and that are made prior to completion of this initiative run the risk of being narrowly framed, based on incomplete information and could potentially undermine the achievement of longer-term outcomes, such as intensification across Greater Christchurch.
+In my view, this spatial planning exercise is the preferred option for identifying areas for additional urban development, as opposed to through private plan change applications such as PC72. - Given the number of current private plan change requests seeking additional urban development in Selwyn, including outside the PIB in areas that are not contemplated for urbanisation in the CRPS, any planning decisions that are not aligned with the current strategic planning framework and that are made prior to completion of this initiative run the risk of being narrowly framed, based on incomplete information and could potentially undermine the achievement of longer-term outcomes, such as intensification across Greater Christchurch.
 I consider this a directly relevant, and important, consideration, as approving any of these requests could result in ad hoc development and set a precedent for subsequent requests without fully considering the cumulative impacts of other requests.
 In addition, in my view a collective view should be taken so that there is an umbrella view of how these various private plan change requests will impact on, or undermine, growth scenarios across Greater Christchurch.
 Furthermore, approval of such proposals are likely to place pressure for further greenfield development on the periphery of Christchurch City and within Waimakariri District Council, because of the precedent that would be set.

-5 The Greater Christchurch Partnership consists of Christchurch City Council, Canterbury Regional Council, Selwyn District Council, Waimakariri District Council, Te Rūnanga o Ngāi Tahu, Waka Kotahi/New Zealand Transport Agency and Canterbury District Health Board.
+The Greater Christchurch Partnership consists of Christchurch City Council, Canterbury Regional Council, Selwyn District Council, Waimakariri District Council, Te Rūnanga o Ngāi Tahu, Waka Kotahi/New Zealand Transport Agency and Canterbury District Health Board.